 Waterstones is a British book retailer that operates 283 shops, mainly in the UK.
 (Correct)

 Jane Moore, Mike Smith as well as John Green is being promoted.
 (Incorrect)

 Jane Moore, Mike Smith as well as John Green are being promoted.
 (Correct)

 Note: In US English, collective nouns are almost always singular and not plural.
 However, in British English, the rule is not quite as rigid.

 2. Tense agreement

-He starts the car and then accelerated away in a cloud of tyre smoke.
+He starts the car and then accelerated away in a cloud of tire smoke.
 (Incorrect)

-He started the car and then accelerated away in a cloud of tyre smoke.
+He started the car and then accelerated away in a cloud of tire smoke.
 (Correct)

 Who said writing is easy?
 (Incorrect)